Overview

 Symptoms of metatarsalgia can include:

-• A feeling of having a pebble in your shoe
+- A feeling of having a pebble in the shoe of the affected foot.

 When to see a doctor

 Not all foot problems need medical care.
-Sometimes your feet ache after a long day of standing or a punishing workout.
-But it's best not to ignore foot pain that lasts more than a few days.
-Talk to your doctor if you have a burning pain in the ball of your foot that doesn't improve after changing your shoes and modifying your activities.
+Sometimes feet ache after a long day of standing or a hard workout.
+But it's best to act on foot pain that lasts more than a few days.
+Talk to your health care professional if you have a burning pain in the ball of your foot that doesn't improve after changing your shoes and your activities.

 Causes